ManticoreGamesInc/platform-documentation/src/tutorials/art/scene_creation.md

 ![SceneCreation](../../img/SceneCreation/image6.gif){: .center}

-!!! note "CORE Concepts: The Transform Widget"
+!!! note "Core Concepts: The Transform Widget"
     Notice the blue, green, and red arrows - this is the **transform widget** and allows you to move, rotate, and scale an object in the **main viewport**.

 ![SceneCreation](../../img/SceneCreation/image5.gif){: .center}